ethersync/ethersync/book/src/editor-plugin-dev-guide.md

 3. Start the second daemon:
     - The directory should be the additional directory you created.
     - Use `ethersync join <join code>`.
-    - Set `--socket-name` to a new value like `ethertwo`.
 4. Connect an editor to the first daemon by opening a file in the first directory.
-5. Connect an editor to the second daemon by setting the environment variable `ETHERSYNC_SOCKET` to the new value before opening a file in the second directory.
+5. Connect an editor to the second daemon.
-    - Example: `ETHERSYNC_SOCKET=ethertwo nvim directory2/file`
+    - Example: `nvim directory2/file`

 Things you type into the first editor should now appear in the second editor, and vice versa.